 Insect Repellents and Insecticide-Treated Clothing

-The most effective repellents contain DEET (N, N diethylmeta-toluamide) or picaridin (Natrapel, Picaridin Insect Repellent,Cutter Advanced, Cutter Advanced Sport, KBR3023, Bayrepel, Autan, (RS)-sec-butyl 2-(2-hydroxyethyl).
-Picaridin is now considered to have comparable efficacy and duration of protection to DEET at the same concentration.
-Both compounds have now been shown to be effective under actual field conditions in tropical countries against both Anopheles and Aedes aegypti mosquitoes.
+The most effective repellents contain DEET or picaridin.
+Picaridin is considered to have comparable efficacy and duration of protection to DEET at the same concentration.
+Both compounds have been shown to be effective (under actual field conditions in tropical countries) against both Anopheles and Aedes aegypti mosquitoes.

-Duration of protection: With both DEET and picaridin, the duration of effectiveness increases as the concentration of repellent increases.
+Duration of protection: With both DEET and picaridin, increasing repellent concentration increases the duration of effectiveness.
 With DEET, the effect on duration of protection plateaus at about 50% concentration.
-Products with less than about 20% picaridin or DEET have a relatively short duration of protection and should be discouraged for use in tropical travelers.
+Products with less than about 20% picaridin or DEET have a relatively short duration of protection.
 The optimal concentration of DEET is considered to be 30% to 35%.
-When used by tropical travelers in appropriate concentrations (i.e., 20% or greater), picaridin should be applied every 4 to 6 hours.
-In the U.S., there are 2 products containing 20% picaridin: Natrapel (Tendercorp) and Picaridin Insect Repellent (Sawyer).
+When used by tropical travelers in appropriate concentrations (i.e., 20% or greater), DEET and picaridin should be applied every 4 to 6 hours.
+Ultrathon (34% DEET) and Sawyer's Ultra 30 (30% DEET) controlled-release lotion formulation provides protection for 10 to 12 hours.